How is Zeffy free?

 Nonprofit guides

 Successful raffles can help nonprofits raise money, connect with a broader audience, and build relationships with new donors.
-In this article, we'll discuss how a raffle works and outline the different steps to host a successful raffle:
+In this article, we'll discuss how a raffle works and outline the different steps to host a successful raffle.

-Bonus tips and resource:
+Bonus tips and resources:

 How Does a Raffle Work?